Best Hafez Poems for Yalda Night (Shab-e Yalda) With Meaning

 Halia Maslehat-e Vaqt Dar Aan Mibinam

-For now, I see wisdom in celebrating the moment;
+For now, I see wisdom in honoring the present moment;

-Let us pour wine and share the night in joy.
+Let us pour the wine and share the night in joy.

 4. ساقیا آمدن عید مبارک بادت